 Apple bananas are slightly tart and firm when ripe, compared to those available in most Mainland markets.
 If you have an Asian market nearby ask if they have anything like it.
-The Central American bananas might be too bland but you could try using them slight under-ripe.
-Plantains would be an excellent alternative.
-Other slightly tart fruits would be delicious: blueberries, raspberries, strawberries or papaya.
+The Central American bananas might be too bland but you could try using them slightly under-ripe.
+Other slightly tart fruits would be delicious: blueberries, raspberries, strawberries, mango or papaya.

 This pudding would be nearly as tasty and refreshing without fruit at all!
 Best of all, it can be served slightly warm if you are in a hurry, or chilled if you make it far enough ahead.

 Please leave comments about this recipe below.

 Other fruit desserts on A Meal In Mind